FilipWirsen/pp5-ci/README.md

 ## User

 1. As a shopper I want to be able to view all products so that I can browse the websites products.
-2. As a shopper I want to be able to Sort products based on type of product so that I can find products based on what I want.
+2. As a shopper I want to be able to Sort products based on type of product so that Ican find products based on what I want.
-3. As a shopper I want to be able to sort products based on category so that i can find the best rated/priced products.
+3. As a shopper I want to be able to sort products based on category so that I can find the best rated/priced products.
-4. As a shopper I want to be able to add products to a cart so that i can save products im interested in.
+4. As a shopper I want to be able to add products to a cart so that I can save products im interested in.
-5. As a shopper I want to be able to select a quantity of the product to add to the cart so that i can add more than one of the same product to my cart
+5. As a shopper I want to be able to select a quantity of the product to add to the cart so that I can add more than one of the same product to my cart
-6. As a shopper I want to be able to view the price of my entire cart so that i can be aware of how much it costs.
+6. As a shopper I want to be able to view the price of my entire cart so that I can be aware of how much it costs.
-7. As a shopper I want to be able to update the quantity of a product in my cart so that i can easily make changes in my cart.
+7. As a shopper I want to be able to update the quantity of a product in my cart so that I can easily make changes in my cart.
-8. As a shopper I want to be able to delete products from my cart so that i can remove products i dont want to buy.
+8. As a shopper I want to be able to delete products from my cart so that I can remove products Idont want to buy.
-9. As a shopper I want to be able to easily checkout and enter my shipping details so that i can feel comftrable and safe when placing my order
+9. As a shopper I want to be able to easily checkout and enter my shipping details so that I can feel comftrable and safe when placing my order
-10. As a shopper I want to be able to make a purchase using my debit/credit card so that i can pay for my order right away.
+10. As a shopper I want to be able to make a purchase using my debit/credit card so that I can pay for my order right away.
-11. As a shopper I want to be able to recive a confirmation email so that i can feel safe that the order went through and keep record of my orders.
+11. As a shopper I want to be able to recive a confirmation email so that I can feel safe that the order went through and keep record of my orders.
-12. As a shopper i want to be able to view an order confirmation so that i can verify that my order details are correct.
+12. As a shopper I want to be able to view an order confirmation so that I can verify that my order details are correct.
-13. As a shopper I want to be able to easily contact the store so that i can ask them questions and get assistans if needed.
+13. As a shopper I want to be able to easily contact the store so that I can ask them questions and get assistans if needed.
-14. As a shopper I want to be able to read course reviews so that i can find new good courses to try out.
+14. As a shopper I want to be able to read course reviews so that I can find new good courses to try out.
-15. As a shopper I want to be able to sign up to a newsletter so that i can be the first one to hear about new arrivals and deals.
+15. As a shopper I want to be able to sign up to a newsletter so that I can be the first one to hear about new arrivals and deals.
-16. As a shopper I want to be able to register for an account so that i can see my previous orders and save my shipping details.
+16. As a shopper I want to be able to register for an account so that I can see my previous orders and save my shipping details.
-17. As a shopper I want to be able to login/logout so that i can Access my profile.
+17. As a shopper I want to be able to login/logout so that I can Access my profile.
-18. As a shopper I want to be able to recover my password if i forgot it so that i can recover my account.
+18. As a shopper I want to be able to recover my password if I forgot it so that I can recover my account.

 ## Site Owner

 1. As a store owner I want to be able to add products so that I can add new products to my store
 2. As a store owner I want to be able to edit already existing products so that I can manage products, ex. update images, price, description etc.
-3. As a store owner I want to be able to delete products so that I can remove products i dont want to sell anymore.
+3. As a store owner I want to be able to delete products so that I can remove products Idont want to sell anymore.
 4. As a store owner I want to be able to see customer reviews on products so that I can know if the product is appricated or not.
-5. As a store owner I want to be able to send emails to customers that signed up to my newsletter so that i can notify them of any new arrivals or upcomming deals to increse sales.
+5. As a store owner I want to be able to send emails to customers that signed up to my newsletter so that I can notify them of any new arrivals or upcomming deals to increse sales.

 # Scope